General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 20-25 m

-2. Change of direction in running,
+2. Changing direction while running,

-stops at predetermined positions for a specified
+stops in specified positions for a specified

-Emphasis crouching - emphasis lying, 4-6 times
+Emphasis crouched - emphasis lying down, 4-6 times

 Exercises